 10. Spoon half the remaining vegetables over the tomato sauce, evenly distributing them over the whole surface.
 It may seem like the vegetables are too sparse, but not to worry: each serving will include 3 layers, so there will be plenty.

 11. Drizzle half the Crema over the vegetables, followed by half the chicken, followed by just one third of the cheese (the top will be cheesier than the inside).

 12. Create another layer of fried tortillas over the other ingredients, followed by the rest of the ingredients in order: tomato sauce, vegetables, Crema, chicken and finally, cheese.

 13. Cover the casserole with aluminum foil and slide it into the oven for 10 minutes.
 Remove the foil and bake for another 5 minutes.
 When finished, the cheese should be melty and everything else should be bubbly.
-(Note that queso blanco and queso fresco don't change shape dramatically when they melt, the way Monterrey jack does.)
+(Note that queso blanco and queso fresco don't change shape dramatically and look "melty" when they melt, the way Monterrey jack does.)